Swallowing: The WH’s of Dysphagia

 The normal process of swallow is a complex mechanism, involving the coordination of the brain, muscles, nerves, valves, esophagus and the stomach, to ensure passing of food from the mouth to the stomach.

 The swallow process typically takes place in three phases.
-The bolus is represented in green color in the picture.

 In the first phase, food or liquid is contained in the mouth by the tongue and palate (oral cavity).
 This phase is voluntary and under our control.

 The second phase begins when the brain makes the decision to swallow.
-At this point, a complex series of reflexes begin.
-The food is thrust from the oral cavity into the throat (pharynx).
+At this point, a complex series of reflexes begin, the food is thrust from the oral cavity into the throat (pharynx).
 A muscular valve at the bottom of the pharynx opens, allowing food to enter the esophagus, and other muscles close the airway (trachea) to prevent food from entering the airways.
 This second phase takes less than half a second, and is involuntary.

+Dysphagia can occur at any age, but it’s more common in older adults.
 Dysphagia can be caused by a difficulty anywhere in the three phases of the swallowing process.

 Types of Dysphagia

 Oral phase dysphagia – The problem is in the mouth, sometimes caused by tongue weakness after a stroke, difficulty chewing food, or problems transporting food from the mouth.
+When you start to swallow, certain conditions might weaken your throat muscles, making it harder to transport food from your mouth into your neck and oesophagus.
+When you try to swallow or experience the sensation of food or fluids flowing down your windpipe (trachea) or up your nose, you may choke, gag, or cough.

 Pharyngeal phase dysphagia – The problem is in the throat.
 Issues in the throat are often caused by a neurological problem that affects the nerves (such as Parkinson’s disease, stroke, or amyotrophic lateral sclerosis).
+Stroke survivors frequently experience dysphagia, which can disrupt the oral and/or pharyngeal phases of swallowing.
+When attempting to swallow saliva, beverages, or food, the patient may cough or choke.

 Esophageal dysphagia – The problem is in the esophagus.
 This is usually because of a blockage or irritation.
 Often, a surgical procedure is required.
+This is an esophageal issue.
+When anything plugs or compresses the oesophagus, a muscle problem occurs, or there are pouches in the oesophagus, this occurs.

 Why does Dysphagia occur?